10yard/dkbros/readme.md

 ## How to Play

-- Extract the contents of the dkbros_prototype zip file into a folder.
+- Extract the contents of the dkbros zip file into a folder.
 It includes everything you need apart from the `dkong.zip` rom file.

 - Place your `dkong.zip` into the wolf256\roms folder.